-We assess, at least annually, the technological risks to our key IT systems and information.
-We have implemented controls to identify and manage cybersecurity risks associated with all third-party service providers.
-These include, but are not limited to, an understanding of access controls, a records and information management policy, change control procedures, risk and control registry, attestation report reviews, and configuration standards.
+We are actively assessing the technological risks to our key IT systems and information and are implementing controls to identify and manage cybersecurity risks associated with all third-party service providers.
+These include, but are not limited to, an understanding of access controls, a records and information management policy, change control procedures, risk and control registry, and configuration standards.

 Employee awareness of cybersecurity risks and threats is also an important part of an effective control environment.
 We periodically communicate to employees about this cybersecurity awareness.
-In 2024, we plan to require each of our employees to complete annual information security training, in addition to other training requirements.
+We are working on an implementation plan to require each of our employees to complete an annual information security training course, in addition to other training requirements.
 This should lead to an educated, informed, and prepared workforce, with an awareness of potential cybersecurity threats, how they may occur, and how to report and escalate such matters.

 Our cybersecurity strategy focuses on implementing effective and efficient controls, technologies, and other processes to assess, identify, and manage material cybersecurity risks to our IT systems and information.
-As a part of this process, we have engaged an independent third-party specialist to review our cybersecurity environment, including formal reviews and assessments, and we have requested specific, actionable recommendations for improvement and implementation.
+As a part of this process, we engaged and worked with an independent third-party specialist to review our cybersecurity environment, which included a formal review and assessment, and determined specific, actionable recommendations for improvement and implementation.